You should definitely write on Medium in 2023!

 On a personal experience, you should be able to earn $10-$20 per 1000 views for 3-7 minute long stories.

-Domain authority is an SEO (search engine optimization) term.
-It refers to the “rating” of a website.
+Domain authority is an SEO term that refers to the “rating” of a website.

 High domain authority means Google and other search engines trust the website.